 Gosforth fleet depot

-Working with our sister company, VolkerFitzpatrick, we have installed all overhead line (OLE) equipment at the Tyne and Wear Metro’s Gosforth fleet depot.
+Working for our sister company VolkerFitzpatrick, we installed all overhead line (OLE) structures and cable across Tyne and Wear Metro’s Gosforth fleet depot.
+This includes the siding’s 14 new roads and within the new depot building.

 "VolkerFitzpatrick and VolkerRail have a vast amount of knowledge and experience in building train depots, and I am confident that this knowledge and experience will allow our teams to work seamlessly, whilst the depot becomes electrified."